Dina Pierce, Ohio EPA, (614) 644-2160

 Kristopher Weiss, Ohio EPA, (614) 644-2160

-Columbus Zoo Earns Ohio EPA’s Top Environmental Stewardship Recognition
+Ohio University Earns Ohio EPA’s Top Environmental Stewardship Award

-The Columbus Zoo and Aquarium is one of the first two organizations in Ohio to achieve platinum-level recognition for environmental stewardship in Ohio EPA’s Encouraging Environmental Excellence (E3) program.
+Ohio University is the first university in Ohio to achieve Platinum-level recognition in Ohio EPA’s Encouraging Environmental Excellence (E3) program.
+OHIO previously earned “Achievement” and “Gold” level E3 recognition.

-Ohio EPA’s E3 program recognizes businesses and other organizations for completing environmentally beneficial activities and serves as an incentive for companies to commit to ongoing environmental stewardship.
-The Platinum level requires organizations to expand their environmental program beyond their facilities and demonstrate how their environmental stewardship efforts benefit the local community, region or larger geographic area.
+Ohio EPA’s E3 program recognizes businesses and other organizations for completing environmentally beneficial activities and serves as an incentive for organizations to commit to ongoing environmental stewardship.
+Platinum level honors organizations that expand their environmental program beyond their facilities and demonstrate how their environmental stewardship efforts benefit the local community, region or larger geographic area.

-To obtain recognition for stewardship, an organization can work through four levels of recognition including Achievement at the base level; Silver Level recognizing outstanding accomplishments in environmental stewardship; and Gold Level recognizing comprehensive environmental stewardship programs.
+To obtain recognition for stewardship, an organization can work through four levels of recognition.
+In addition to Platinum level, these include Achievement at the base level; Silver Level recognizing outstanding accomplishments in environmental stewardship; and Gold Level recognizing comprehensive environmental stewardship programs.
 All levels require a commitment to meet or exceed environmental regulatory requirements.

 Through the E3 program, Ohio EPA’s Division of Environmental and Financial Assistance helps businesses receive recognition for environmental stewardship efforts.
-To learn more about the E3 program and the nomination process, please visit www.epa.ohio.gov/ohioe3.aspx or call 1-800-329-7518.
+To learn more about the E3 program and the nomination process, visit www.epa.ohio.gov/ohioe3.aspx, or call 1-800-329-7518.

 About Ohio EPA